contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/01_invocation.md

 Sending POST request to this URL with result in the creation of a new Contact, and the payload of the request will be used to initialise the Contact's properties.

+APISpark provides a total items count through headers for paginated APIs that import Entity Stores, SQL wrappers or Google Sheets wrappers.
+Here is a list of the available headers:
+- X-Page-Count -> total number of pages
+- X-page-Number -> page number
+- X-Page-Size -> page capacity (maximum number of items per page)
+- X-Total-Count -> total number of items

 ### Invoking an element resource

 An element resource is typically identified by a URL that ends in the name of a type of data followed by the unique identifier of the element.